 Immediately upon completion of the improvements or rehabilitation work, the landlord must advise the displaced tenant in writing that the unit is ready for reoccupancy.
 The tenant has 30 days from receipt of the landlord’s offer of reoccupancy to notify the landlord of acceptance or rejection of the offer and, if accepted, must take occupancy of the unit within 45 days of receipt of the landlord’s offer.
 The landlord must file a copy of the offer with the Rent Board within 15 days of the offer.
 If the landlord fails to allow a displaced tenant to reoccupy the premises within three months or within the time period authorized by an Administrative Law Judge after a hearing on a landlord's Petition for Extension of Time, the tenant may file a Tenant Petition for arbitration based on decreased housing services at the Rent Board.
-If the landlord’s Petition is denied, the tenant may be entitled to a rent reduction equivalent to the difference in rent between the unit from which the tenant was displaced and the replacement unit.
+Upon a proper showing, the tenant may be entitled to a rent reduction equivalent to the difference in rent between the unit from which the tenant was displaced and the replacement unit.

 In addition, if the landlord does not timely allow the tenant to reoccupy the unit, and upon completion of the work the subsequent occupant is someone other than the displaced tenant, there is a rebuttable presumption that the displaced tenant did not reoccupy the unit due to the delay and that the prior tenancy was terminated by the landlord for the purpose of Ordinance Section 37.3(f)(1).
 That section provides that if the tenancy is terminated by the landlord, for five years after the expiration of the eviction notice for capital improvements or rehabilitation work, the initial base rent for the subsequent tenancy cannot exceed the lawful rent in effect at the time the previous tenancy was terminated, plus any annual rent increases available under the Rent Ordinance.